- Marriage and Family Therapy (MFT) training can be completed in 2 years (~5 semesters) full-time.

-The Master’s of Science in Counseling Program with the Marriage and Family Therapy Option is designed to promote social justice and democracy by preparing knowledgeable and competent professional Marriage and Family Therapists.
+The Master’s of Science in Counseling Program with the Marriage and Family Therapy (MFT) training is designed to promote social justice and democracy by preparing knowledgeable and competent professional Marriage and Family Therapists.

 The MFT Program is committed to training Marriage and Family Therapists for clinical work in a variety of settings.
 The program is offered annually at the Hayward Campus.